 Pickering Wharf is a great place to visit if you’re looking for a mix of history, shopping, and dining options.
 The Friendship of Salem Ship replica is the main attraction for many tourists – it’s an impressive sight.
 The ship is open to passengers for a limited time, so be sure to check the schedule in advance.

 Pickering Wharf is also home to dozens of shops, making it the perfect place to find a souvenir.
 And when you’re ready for a break from shopping, plenty of sand areas are nearby where you can relax and enjoy the view.

 Misery Islands are a small chain of islands off the coast of Salem, Massachusetts.
 The name is a bit misleading, though—the islands aren’t actually that miserable to get to.

-They’re part of the Salem Maritime National Historic Site, and they’re also home to an amazing variety of wildlife.
+They’re part of the Salem Maritime National Historic Site and home to an amazing variety of wildlife.
 In fact, Misery Islands are one of the best places you can go bird watching in Massachusetts.

-If you want to get out on these quiet little islands yourself, Misery Island Charters offers boat tours from May through September that explore all three islands in their entirety.
+If you want to get out on these quiet little islands, Misery Island Charters offers boat tours from May through September that explore all three islands.
 These tours last about three hours and cost $38 per person (kids under 12 ride for free).

 8. Pioneer Village